jaytaylor/andromeda/README.md

 - [ ] Fix `-s` strangeness, should only specify the base path and auto-append "/src".
 - [ ] Handle relative imports.

+To locate additional TODOs just `find . -name '*.go' -exec grep 'TODO'`

+Some of them are only noted in the relevant code region :)

 ## Development

 ### Requirements